frankk00/chrisw/docs/LIB_README.txt

 """

 """
-Demostration for the session lib
+Demostration for the session lib, derived from gaesessions's webpage
 """

 from lib.gaesessions import get_current_session